-Database - an Access 2000 format database file with a file extension of .mdb.
+Database - an SQLite format database file with a file extension of .s3db.
 Any number of contests may be stored in a database.

 Contest - a set of QSOs within the database.
 They are stored in rows in a table called DXLOG.
 Each contest row has a ContestNr which ties it to a ContestInstance entry.